-We’ve been working to slowly retore a wetland at the end of Scott’s Cove that had been filled in over the years with construction debris.
+We’ve been slowly restoring a wetland at the end of Scott’s Cove that had been filled in over the years with construction debris.
 Excavators dug the debris down to the original wetland soils and removed 100 dump trucks of fill.

-Local Abenaki citizens worked with us to develop a planting plan that centered on three plants important for ceremony, medicine, and basketmaking: sweetgrass, red osier dogwood (also called red willow), and shrub willows.
+Local Abenaki community members worked with us to develop a planting plan that centered on three plants important for ceremony, medicine, and basketmaking: sweetgrass, red osier dogwood (also called red willow), and shrub willows.